-- Is the investigator appropriately trained and well suited to carry out this work? - Is the work proposed appropriate to the experience level of the principal investigator?
+- Is the investigator appropriately trained and well suited to carry out this work?
+Or does the early stage investigator have the involvement of an appropriate mentor/advisor? - Is the work proposed appropriate to the experience level of the principal investigator?